Car collisions increase during this time of year due to deer crossing

-FORD CO., Kan (KSNW)-It’s one of the busiest times of the year for auto body shops in Kansas because the increase in deer crashes.
+FORD COUNTY, Kan.
+(KSNW) – It’s one of the busiest times of the year for auto body shops in Kansas because the increase in deer crashes.

-This time of year is a busy one for body shops and according to Kansas Highway Patrol, that’s largely because there are more deer crossing roadways.
+This time of year is a busy one for body shops and according to Kansas Highway Patrol.

-“The most crashes that we see are in October and November,” said KHP Trooper Mike Racy.

 Officials said accidents can be worse if drivers try to swerve and miss the deer because it can cause the vehicle to flip.